-Recommended Curriculum for Nursing Majors
+Recommended Curriculum for Nursing Majors Prelicensure (Generic) and LPN-RN

-It is the student's responsibility to contact the pre-licensure nursing Program Coordinator for current requirements, course availability, and transfer information, and advising assistance.
+It is the student's responsibility to contact the pre-licensure nursing program coordinator for current requirements, course availability, transfer information, and advising assistance.
+Students in the LPN-RN program start nursing classes with NUR 312 and complete the remaining pathway.
+Students will complete the BSN degree in three years by going year round.